Skip to Main Content

 10th Anniversary

 During the Spring Semester of 2024, the Armstrong Student Center celebrated 10 years of adding to the Miami Experience.
-There was a birthday party, decades dance, and they partnered with Miami Activities and Programming for SpringFest.
+There was a birthday party, a decade's dance, and a partnered with Miami Activities and Programming for SpringFest.
 These events marked the start of the next decade for the center.